py-mina-deploy/py-mina/README.md

 # py-mina
-Python library for deploying apps on remote server inspired by "mina-deploy"
+Python library for deploying applications to remote server